nickjackolaisen/BusinessInitiaitive/_posts/sections/pricing/2023-01-30-dynamic-pricing.md

 <p>Continuous monitoring and adjustment are necessary to ensure effectiveness and customer satisfaction.</p>
 </details>

-### 6. Can dynamic pricing lead to higher sales?
+<h3>6.
+Can dynamic pricing lead to higher sales?</h3>

-Yes, dynamic pricing can lead to higher sales by attracting customers with optimized prices.
+<p>Yes, dynamic pricing can lead to higher sales by attracting customers with optimized prices.</p>
 <br>
 <details>
 <summary><b>Learn more…</summary>